miguelrincon/miguelrincon.github.io/_drafts/posts-brainstorming.md

 ### Scrum ang Agile under a budget in real life mid-size projects

+### How to keep you ops from going crazy: for JavaScript front-end developers

 ### CRM systems research and OroCRM, a primer

 ### The monolith of Gitlab vs having several smaller tools